igmor/workglow/README.md

-workglow is a Go library for defining and running go workflows.
-Every step in the workglow should be mapped to a workglow Go handler, created in a way it accepts a subset of workglow step's named parameters as input arguments, i.e:
+workglow is a Go library for defining and running Go workflows.
+Every step in the workglow should be mapped to a workflow Go handler, created in a way that accepts a subset of workglow step's named parameters as input arguments, i.e:

 ```